A Core Curriculum Designed for Tomorrow’s Innovators and Entrepreneurs

 Sciences: Social and Natural

-- Science of the Natural World (4 credits, required)
+- Science of the Natural World (four credits, required)

-- Mathematics and Quantitative Analysis (3 credits, required)
+- Mathematics and Quantitative Analysis (three credits, required)

-- Non-Western Societies, Cultures, and Traditions (3 credits, selective)
+- Non-Western Societies, Cultures and Traditions (three credits, selective)

-- Religious Traditions and Theological Conversations (3 credits, selective)
+- Religious Traditions and Theological Conversations (three credits, selective)

-- Scientific Intersections and Impacts (3 credits, selective)
+- Scientific Intersections and Impacts (three credits, selective)

-- Theatre, Music, Visual Arts (3 credits, selective)
+- Theatre, Music, Visual Arts (three credits, selective)